cleverchuk/ices/README.md

 The project objective is to successfully perform a 3D simulation and visualization of nano-scale particle sintering using the Phase Field Model.
 #### Approach
 **Mass Transport Phenomena**
-*Grain boundary diffusion
+* Grain boundary diffusion
-*Surface diffusion
+* Surface diffusion
-*Volume diffusion
+* Volume diffusion
 **Methods**
-*Phase field model
+* Phase field model
-*Finite difference method
+* Finite difference method

 ### Result
 ![GIF](https://github.com/CleverChuk/ICES/blob/master/images/simulation.gif)

 ### Summary
 **Accomplishments**
-.
-Temporal growth of nano particle sintering was successfully simulated yielding insights into how particle microstructures evolve during sintering.
+1. Temporal growth of nano particle sintering was successfully simulated yielding insights into how particle microstructures evolve during sintering.
-.
-Most important observation is change in density of individual particles as it sinters but the overall density of the system remains relatively constant as it evolves.
+2. Most important observation is change in density of individual particles as it sinters but the overall density of the system remains relatively constant as it evolves.

 #### Simulation
 ```C++